Swing Trading Signals

 The Donchian Channel is another indicator that traders can use to trail price.
 A trader can choose a setting of his choice and manually drag his stop loss order the indicator level from time to time.
 However, there are available scripts that can trail the price in accordance with the Donchian Channel.

-In the image above, you can see where the trade was entered and how the Donchian Channel followed the price.
-When the price crossed the lower boundary, the trade was closed.
+In the image above, you can see where the trade was entered and how the Donchian Channel followed the price with a trailing stop loss.
+When the price crossed the lower boundary and hit the stop loss level, the trade was closed using stop loss orders.

 5. Average True Range